vinhtrann/3040-API-Group/Group12_A3_Part1_v0.md

 ## API Description
-An API for developers to retrieve Winnipeg Transit information
+An API for developers to retrieve precise and live Winnipeg Transit information

 ## Endpoints
 GET arrival time